-- I’d love to come see your urban farm; where is it located?
+- I’d love to visit your urban farm; where is it located?

-1. How are locally-sourced flowers different than those purchased at the grocery store?
+1. How do locally-sourced flowers differ from those purchased at the grocery store?

-Here in the United States, well over 70% of flowers used in the floral industry are imported from places like Central and South America.
-Flowers are picked up to three weeks before they arrive at the florist or grocery store.
+Here in the United States, roughly 80% of flowers used in the floral industry are imported from Colombia, Ecuador and Mexico.
+Flowers are harvested up to three weeks before they arrive at the florist or grocery store.
 Because most flowers are shipped dry, they’re bred specifically for durability; not delicacy, beauty or fragrance.
 However, when you buy flowers locally, you can be sure that flowers were harvested as recently as the morning of your purchase.
-Local flowers last longer in the vase than imported flowers because they are fresh and have not endured the stress of travel.
+Local flowers live longer in the vase than imported flowers because they have not endured the stress of travel.

-Have you ever wondered why you don’t see zinnias, dahlias, sweet peas or cosmos for sale at your grocery store?
-Local flower farmers can grow and sell a wide range of flowers, many that are quite delicate, because they are not subjected to long-distance shipping.
+Have you ever noticed the lack of zinnias, dahlias, sweet peas and cosmos at your typical grocery store?
+Local flower farmers can grow and sell a wide range of flowers, many that are quite fragile, because they are not subjected to long-distance shipping.
 Purchasing local flowers allows you to enjoy more out-of-the-ordinary blooms.
 Not only that, but flowers purchased locally reflect the time of year in which they’re grown.
 Enjoying local flowers is enjoying nature’s subtly changing seasons.
 You’ll celebrate the arrival of tulips in spring, hydrangeas in summer and heirloom chrysanthemums in fall.
 If you’re crazy about a certain flower (for me, it’s peonies), you’ll anticipate it’s season of bloom all the more sweetly.